 Renewal of baptism and profession of faith

-In the early tradition of the church, Easter was the day when new members were welcomed into the community by baptism.
+Dating back to the early tradition of the church, Easter was the day when new members were welcomed into the community by baptism.
 The symbols of baptism permeate the Vigil liturgy.
 This is the time when the catechumens would make their profession of faith.
-The entire community is invited to renew their baptismal promises and make their profession of faith along with them.
-And so we are invited now to make those promises again and profess the faith we share.
+It was also the time when the entire community is invited to renew their baptismal promises and make their profession of faith along the newly baptized.
+We are invited now to make those promises again and profess the faith we share.

 Preparation of altar and gifts